dust-llm/ben-gardiner/README.md

 - 👋 Hi, I’m @ben-gardiner
-- 👀 I’m interested in flash games and pop music
+- 👀 I’m interested in programming, 3d modelling, and game development
-- 🌱 I’m currently learning how to use a computer
+- 🌱 I’m currently builidng familiarity with the process of contributing to Github
-- 📫 How to reach me: with words
+- 📫 How to reach me: feel free to message me!